Financial Aid (FAFSA)

 Step1: The Application

-Complete and submit the online Free Application for Federal Student Aid (FAFSA) or the California Dream Act Application by March 2*of each year.
+Complete and submit the online Free Application for Federal Student Aid (FAFSA) or the California Dream Act Application by March 2 of each year.

 - If you are a U.S. citizen, a permanent resident, or other eligible non-citizen, you should file the FAFSA.
-For the definition of eligible non-citizen see the description of "Citizenship Status" in the application instructions.
+For the definition of eligible non-citizen see the description of "Citizenship Status"

 - If you are not a citizen, but attended a California high school for at least three years or graduated early from a California high school with the equivalent of at least three years of credits and attended three years of elementary and secondary school, graduated from a California high school or the equivalent, and are or will be attending an accredited California college or university, you should file the California Dream Act Application.